-- Break up 120g of dark chocolate into a microwavable bowl with 100g of cubed unsalted butter.
+- Break up 120 g dark chocolate into a microwavable bowl with 100 g unsalted butter.

 - Heat the butter and chocolate for 30 seconds in the microwave, and mix.

-- Return the bowl to the microwave for 20 second intervals, mixing with a silicone spatula each time.
-Keep doing this until the chocolate and butter are completely melted.
+- Return the bowl to the microwave for 20-second intervals, mixing each time.
+Repeat until the chocolate and butter are completely melted and combined.

 - While you’re waiting for the mixture to cool, line your baking tin with baking paper.
 The baking parchment should be bigger than the tin, coming over the edges for easy removal at the end.

-- In a separate bowl add 50g flour, 2 tablespoons of matcha powder and a pinch of salt.
+- In a separate bowl add 50 g all-purpose flour, 2 tbsp matcha powder and 1 pinch salt.
 Mix them together and set aside for now.

-- By now, your chocolate, butter and sugar mix should be slightly cooled.
-Add your eggs to the chocolate mixture one by one, whisking in between.
+- By now, the chocolate should have slightly cooled.
+Add 2 eggs to the chocolate mixture one by one, whisking between each addition.

-- Add 1 tsp of vanilla extract and whisk one more time.
+- Add 1 tsp vanilla essence and whisk one more time.